Innovative and Expert Classroom Lessons and Specialist Programs

 In Science and I.C.T. we are continuing to expand our focus on a STEM based specialist subject (Science, Technology, Engineering, Mathematics).
 STEM is an educational approach to learning that uses Science, Technology, Engineering, and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 This results in students who take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration, and work through the creative process.
 These are the innovators, educators, leaders, and learners of the 21st century!
 STEM is an approach that is being followed through at all local secondary schools.
 It incorporates a range of I.T. skills and coding, through to robotics, problem solving challenges, science and scientific theories, science fairs, construction, 3D CAD design, electronics and much more.

-Our instrumental program allows students to learn an instrument of their choice during weekly individual lessons.
-We currently have four instrumental staff, who offer lessons in either flute, piccolo, clarinet, alto saxophone, tenor saxophone, keyboard, piano, drums, acoustic guitar, ukulele, electric guitar, bass guitar and vocals.
+Instrumental Program Our instrumental program allows students to learn an instrument of their choice during weekly individual or small group lessons.
+We currently have five instrumental staff, who offer lessons in either flute, piccolo, clarinet, alto saxophone, tenor saxophone, keyboard, piano, drums, acoustic guitar, ukulele, electric guitar, bass guitar, vocals, trumpet and trombone.

 Students at Rosebud Primary School enjoy the specialist subject Visual Art in a weekly 50 minute session in the art room.